- Pinterest sinks on stalled U.S. user growth

 - U.S. consumer spending rises in June, inflation increases

-NEW YORK, July 30 (Reuters) - U.S. stocks fell on Friday with Amazon.com shares declining after the company forecast lower sales growth, but the S&P 500 still posted a sixth straight month of gains.
+NEW YORK, July 30 (Reuters) - U.S. stocks were lower in afternoon trading on Friday with Amazon.com falling after it forecast lower sales growth, but the S&P 500 was still on track to post a sixth straight month of gains.

-Amazon.com Inc (AMZN.O) shares sank after it reported late on Thursday revenue for the second quarter that was shy of analysts' average estimate and said sales growth would ease in the next few quarters as customers ventured more outside the home. read more
+Amazon.com Inc (AMZN.O) sank 7.2%.
+Late on Thursday it reported revenue for the second quarter that was shy of analysts' average estimate and said sales growth would ease in the next few quarters as customers ventured more outside the home. read more

 "Overall earnings have been good.
 But Amazon ... and some of last year's winners are taking some of the air out of the market today," said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa, Oklahoma.
 "This market has been driven by big tech and when tech does well, the market seems to go right along with it, and when it doesn't," it falls.

 Data on Friday showed U.S. consumer spending rose more than expected in June, although annual inflation accelerated further above the Federal Reserve's 2% target. read more

 The Dow Jones Industrial Average (.DJI) fell 160.7 points, or 0.46%, to 34,923.83, the S&P 500 (.SPX) lost 23.31 points, or 0.53%, to 4,395.84 and the Nasdaq Composite (.IXIC) dropped 106.08 points, or 0.72%, to 14,672.19.

 Recent strong earnings and the continued rebound in the U.S. economy have helped to support stocks recently, but the rapid spread of the Delta variant and rising inflation have been concerns. read more

 The S&P real estate index (.SPLRCR), generally considered a defensive play, hit an all-time intraday high.